Weesageechak Begins to Dance 38

 Bone Pickers by Bailey Bornyk (Michif)

-RSVP for Voices of Aki Panel on November 30 and learn about other free, public Ancillary Programming here
+Learn about other free, public Ancillary Programming here

 Presentations with increased access measures will be noted within the Festival Schedule.
 All Weesageechak Begins to Dance 38 presentations will have available “Held Spaces.”
 Held Spaces are calm settings hosted by HELD Agency where patrons can decompress.
 Each space has a designated “Active Listener” present, who uses a Peer-Based approach to support patrons through discussing, distracting, and/or de-escalating – whatever patrons choose and need in the moment.